Information for Cornell Researchers

 - Hatch: supports research basic to problems of agriculture in its broadest aspects.

 - Multistate Research Program: supports research on high-priority topics among various State Agricultural Experiment Stations (SAES) in partnership with NIFA and other institutions, to tackle projects beyond the scope of a single SAES.

-- McIntire-Stennis: supports research related to forestry, and land and water management.
+- McIntire-Stennis: supports research related to commercial and urban forestry, and land and water management.